b-on-g/RAGU/docs/en/ragu_components.md

 ### Prompt Tuning

 Every LLM-powered component in RAGU allows you to change instructions.
-Prompts are defined by `PromptTemplate` class.
+Prompts are defined by the `RAGUInstruction` class.

 ```python
 @dataclass